TeCSAR-UNCC/PoseLift/README.md

 ## Data Processing
-- **Video Lengths & Frame Rates**: Videos range from a few seconds to over 5 minutes, with a resolution of 1920x1080 and a frame rate of 15 fps.
+- **Video Lengths & Frame Rates**: Original videos range from a few seconds to over 5 minutes, with a resolution of 1920x1080 and a frame rate of 15 fps.

 - **Pose Data Extraction**: Anonymized pose data is extracted using state-of-the-art models like YOLOv8 for object detection, ByteTrack for person tracking, and HRNet for human pose estimation.